-Beaches are few, but the spectacular scenery along with the picturesque lanes and whitewashed houses, make it a gem of an island, a gorgeous blend of cosmopolitan sophistication and barefoot island chic.
+Beaches are few, but the spectacular scenery, along with the picturesque lanes and whitewashed houses, make it a gem of an island, an alluring blend of cosmopolitan sophistication and barefoot island chic.

 The largest of the Pelagie Islands, Lampedusa lies in the Mediterranean Sea as a magical enclave of stunning white beaches, crystal-clear sea, and wild landscapes.
 Its beautiful coastline features a spectacular mix of rocks, sheer cliffs, small bays, and remote stretches of powdery sands – all lapped by gorgeous azure waters.

 The most magnificent beach in Lampedusa is Spiaggia dei Conigli, which, together with its surrounding area, has been declared a nature reserve.

 The island’s only town, also named Lampedusa, is endowed with a pretty port and a lively palm-lined street (Via Roma), where you can find a nice selection of shops, restaurants, and cafés.
 Overall, this little piece of Africa in the middle of the Med is a wonderful destination for lovers of the sea, offering balmy weather, stunning beaches, and some excellent snorkeling and scuba diving opportunities.